mvolkmann/ngrx-store-easy/README.md

 * All objects in the Redux state are automatically frozen to prevent accidental state modification.
-* Asynchronous actions are handled in a simple way without requiring middleware or thunks (coming soon).
+* Asynchronous actions are handled in a simple way without requiring middleware or thunks.
 * The complexity of nested/combined reducers can be bypassed.
 * Redux state is automatically saved in `sessionStorage` (on every state change, but limited to once per second).